-After the passage of the Chinese Exclusion Act, there was a period in the late 1800s called the "Driving Out" in which Chinese immigrants were driven out of their communities and subjected to large-scale violence.
+After the passage of the Chinese Exclusion Act, there was a period in the late 1800s called the "Driving Out" in which anti-Chinese Americans drove Chinese immigrants out of their communities and subjected them to large-scale violence.
 According to the Library of Congress, "Racial hatred, an uncertain economy, and weak government in the new territories all contributed to this climate of terror and bloodshed.
-The perpetrators of these crimes, which included Americans from many segments of society, largely went unpunished" (Library of Congress, Immigration and Relocation in U.S. History: Chinese: Intolerance).
+The perpetrators of these crimes, which included Americans from many segments of society, largely went unpublished" (Library of Congress, Immigration and Relocation in U.S. History: Chinese: Intolerance).

-With railroads completed, the Gold Rush over, and facing social and legal discrimination, many Chinese immigrants moved together to urban areas.
+With railroads completed, the gold rush over, and facing social and legal discrimination, many Chinese immigrants moved together to urban areas.
 Now called "Chinatowns," these communities provided safety, community, work opportunities and a vibrant culture.